project-akri/akri/docs/extensibility.md

 > **NOTE** If you're using a non-public repo, you can create an `imagePullSecrets` to authenticate

-# Create some Http devices
+# Create some HTTP devices
-At this point, we've extended Akri to include discovery for our Http protocol and we've created an Http broker that can be deployed.
+At this point, we've extended Akri to include discovery for our HTTP protocol and we've created an HTTP broker that can be deployed.
 To really test our new discovery and brokers, we need to create something to discover.

-For this exercise, we can create an Http service that listens to various paths.
+For this exercise, we can create an HTTP service that listens to various paths.
 Each path can simulate a different device by publishing some value.
 With this, we can create a single Kubernetes pod that can simulate multiple devices.
 To make our scenario more realistic, we can add a discovery endpoint as well.
 Further, we can create a series of Kubernetes services that create facades for the various paths, giving the illusion of multiple devices and a separate discovery service.

 To that end, lets:

-1. Create a web service that mocks Http devices and a discovery service
+1. Create a web service that mocks HTTP devices and a discovery service
-1. Deploy, start, and expose our mock Http devices and discovery service
+1. Deploy, start, and expose our mock HTTP devices and discovery service

-## Mock Http devices and Discovery service
+## Mock HTTP devices and Discovery service
-To simulate a set of discoverable Http devices and a discovery service, create a simple http server (`samples/apps/http-apps/cmd/device/main.go`).
+To simulate a set of discoverable HTTP devices and a discovery service, create a simple http server (`samples/apps/http-apps/cmd/device/main.go`).
 The application will accept a list of `path` arguments, which will define endpoints that the service will respond to.
-These endpoints represent devices in our Http protocol.
+These endpoints represent devices in our HTTP protocol.
 The application will also accept a set of `device` arguments, which will define the set of discovered devices.

 ```go
 package main